How To Clean Your Earrings Without Ruining Them

 3. Remove Earrings

-Remove your earrings and wipe down the entire earring with the cotton pad and sanitizing solution.
-It's important to do this to your everyday earrings, and brand new ones.
-If you can't remove your piercing just yet, rotate the earring slowly while you wipe the earring.
+If your piercing has healed, gently remove your earrings and carefully wipe them down with the cotton pad, soaked in sanitizing solution.
+It's important to do this to your everyday earrings, and brand new ones, to continuously keep the area clean.
+If you can't remove your piercing just yet, simply rotate the earring slowly while you wipe the earring using a Q-tip.

-This technique should work like a dream and keep your ears healthy.
-If for any reason you have swelling, itching, or tenderness around your piercing site, it may be an infection that require a doc's help.
-So remember to keep them clean and do this every day!
+This easy technique should work like a dream and keep your ears healthy.
+But if for any reason you have swelling, itching, or tenderness around your piercing site, it may be infected.
+So make sure to visit your piercer or a doctor to have them take a look.